Analysis of Influencer Marketing and Social Media Diversity Reflects Visual Bias

 But there was certainly a calculation to pick someone who had an image presumed to appeal to the most mainstream American viewers.

-Inclusion and Influencer Marketing
+Diversity, Inclusion and Visibility in Influencer Marketing

 Brands and the media most often highlight white social media influencers when speaking to mainstream audiences.